What Happens If You Get Audited by the IRS?

 Why Does the IRS Perform Audits?

 The audit process is not as scary as it sounds.
 It really just means that the IRS believes there is a mistake on your tax return, and they need to look into the matter further.
 Most of the time, if they find a mistake or believe something doesn’t compute, they will request more information from you.
+Then, they will either adjust the return or keep it as is depending on the information you provide,

 What Happens If the IRS Finds a Mistake?